cloudcommunity/Free-Certifications/README.md

 A curated list of free courses &amp; certifications.
 Don't forget to star ⭐ this repository.

 The offers on top of the table are time-limited and will expire soon.
-So, hurry up and grab them first!

 🎉 Brought to you by the [Cloud Study Network](https://www.meetup.com/Cloud-Study-Network/) - a global tech community that shares knowledge, goodies and good vibes! 🎉